wp-plugins/sponsors-slideshow-widget/readme.txt

 To install the plugin do the following steps

 1. Install and activiate the plugin via the admin plugin page.
-2. Install the plugin [Link Manager](https://wordpress.org/plugins/link-manager/) to bring back the pre-WP 3.5 Link System
-3. Go to the widget page and add it to your sidebar.
+2. Go to the widget page and add it to your sidebar.

 == Screenshots ==
 1. Slideshow widget settings
 2. Set featured images in posts
 3. Link Management
+4. Media Management

+== Credits ==
+The icons were designed by Yusuke Kamiyamane (http://p.yusukekamiyamane.com/)

 == HowTo ==
 Include jQuery slideshows on your website in an instance.
 The plugin offers different sources for generating slideshows including links, images or posts